rubinius/rubinius-website-archive/_posts/2014-11-11-rubinius-3-0-part-2-the-process.markdown

 There are a number of things you can do to help us be more effective in getting new Rubinius features into your hands.

 1. Help us strip the ornamentation out of releases.
 Help us find the equivalents of the cardboard boxes, plastic wrap, CD cases, and related waste in our release process and eliminate them so we can deliver features more quickly.
 2. Help us create binary packages.
-We're going to dedicate December to _Binary Packages for Rubinius_ month.
+We're going to dedicate December as _Binary Packages for Rubinius_ month.
 We hope that if you have some free time over the holidays, you will experiment with building binary packages for Rubinius or helping existing maintainers update their packages
 3. Communicate with us about what is working and what can improve.
 Help us understand the problem you have.
 Open an issue or write a post about how you're using Rubinius and link us.
 4. Help other people get started with Rubinius.
 The [chruby](https://github.com/postmodern/chruby) utility is our favorite Ruby switcher.
 It's so simple and just works.
 It also can switch Rubies installed by many OS system packages, and other installers/switchers like [rbenv](https://github.com/sstephenson/rbenv).
 Even if you don't end up changing your current Ruby switcher, give chruby a shot.
 It has made life _so much better_ for us.

 ## Principles

-Now that we've looked at the problems with releasing software and at what Rubinius is doing differently with 3.0, as well as what you can do to help, I want to tie everything together into one simple idea.
+Now that we've looked at the problems with releasing software and at what Rubinius is doing differently with 3.0, as well as what you can do to help, let's tie everything together into one simple idea.

 Recently, Tom Dale posted [The Road to Ember 2.0](https://github.com/emberjs/rfcs/pull/15).
 The Ember authors have many new features and better approaches they want to implement derived from ample contact with the struggles that developers using Ember face.
 However, they realize that Ember users _need things now_.
 To balance these needs, they have a mantra: _stability without stagnation_.

 I've always been impressed with the Ember development effort and it's exciting to read about the work they're doing.
 It's also validating to hear them talk about tackling similar issues to the ones we've faced with Rubinius.
-I would phrase their idea the opposite way.
+However, I would phrase their idea it the opposite way.
 In Rubinius, we are aiming for **progress with purpose**.

 The guiding principle is to iterate _**on**_ what we want, not _**toward**_ what we want.
 We want to *start* with a functioning kernel of a feature and grow it into a full-fledged, mature component.
 Going back to the discussion of biological versus mechanical models above, we are focused on getting just enough of the skeleton and boundaries in place to enable consistent, functional growth.
 Much of the design for Rubinius 3.0 has been done.
 The next three posts will get into technical details.

+**Ed: Some minor grammatical and spelling changes suggested by Joe Mastey were made to the original version to improve readability and clarity.**

 ## Acknowledgments